CareMoor for Ashcombe Gardens

 Survey work in 2001 revealed the existence of a forgotten garden at Ashcombe, Simonsbath.
 Laid out by the Knight family in the 1820s, the gardens were part of a Picturesque designed landscape, that includes White Rock Cottage, the old School-house and Gardener's store.
 Sadly, never fully realised the gardens were gradually lost.
 The Simonsbath project has been set-up to investigate and sympathetically renovate the gardens and landscape, working with the local community and volunteers to bring this important part of Exmoor's heritage back to life.

-Thanks to funding from CareMoor, the Somerset Gardens Trust and support from Exmoor Parish Council volunteers have now planted around 200 native trees including hornbeam, hawthorn, yew, juniper and box, as well as some exotic species.
-We have also sourced some wonderful water loving plants from Venn Nurseries and have so far planted 300 greater tussock sedge and 50 flag iris.
+Thanks to support from CareMoor donations in 2021 volunteers planted around 200 native trees including hornbeam, hawthorn, yew, juniper and box, as well as some exotic species.
+We also sourced some wonderful water loving plants from Venn Nurseries and planted 300 greater tussock sedge and 50 flag iris.